Tarasovk49/2018_lipodisk_md/README.md

 # Lipodisk_md

 **Lipodisk_md** contains scripts and files to perform GROMACS simulations of lipodisks.
-Lipodisk is extracting and delivering system for membrane proteins.
-Lipodisks are comprised of a part lipid membrane, stabilized on ridges by amphiphilic polymers.
-The polymers usually used for producing lipodisks are SMA (Styrene and Maleic Acid monomers) and DIBMA (Diisobutylene and Maleic Acid monomers). **Lipodisk_md** allows:
+Lipodisk is membrane system for extracting membrane proteins.
+Lipodisk comprises a part of lipid membrane, stabilized on ridges by amphiphilic polymers.
+The polymers usually used for producing lipodisks are SMA (Styrene and Maleic Acid copolymer) and DIBMA (Diisobutylene and Maleic Acid copolymer).
+Lipodisks therefore are called SMALPs and DIBMALPs. **Lipodisk_md** allows:

 1. Build polymer molecules using [Pysimm](https://github.com/Tarasovk49/pysimm) consisting of 3 types of monomers: Maleic acid, Diisobutylene, Styrene.
 2. Generate topology files with command *pdb2gmx* for systems, containing lipids and polymers.